Foundation for a High-Performance Linux-Capable Advanced SoC

 Explore More Options and Features

-There are a number of Corstone packages, depending on device requirements.
-Explore the right one for your project.
+There are a range of Corstone reference packages available depending on device requirements.
+Explore the right option for your project.

 The Cortex-A5 processor is designed for rich OS support in the smallest devices, with scalable versatility for cost-sensitive, low-power applications.